tryscer/flock/Book/Flock-Music.md

 ​        Tim says, "they have a little garage over there, with tools and everything–"
 ​        "The mechanic's sort of in," says the man whose name is Max.
 ​        "That's great\!" says Barry.
 "Where can we find him?
 Wait, what do you mean *sorta*?"
 ​        "Well," says the man in overalls and scratches his head, "he's in the Juke Joint".
-He gestures towards a shack further down the road, its entrance marked with crates of empty beer bottles.
+He gestures towards a shack farther down the road, its entrance marked with crates of empty beer bottles.
 ​        "Do you need supervision fixing the car?"
 Eleanore says to Tim.
 She is watching him putting on his shirt.
 ​        "Come, sister,” says Barry.
 “Let’s find us a mechanic”. ​        Cindy takes my hand, so I come, too.